kahpaibe/BottomBar/README.md

 # BottomBar

 A simple Python utility to create a persistent zone at the bottom of the terminal for displaying status information, while allowing regular output above it.
-It makes use of ANSI escape codes to manipulate cursor position and clear lines, should allow widely compatibility across different terminal emulators.
+It makes use of ANSI escape codes to manipulate cursor position and clear lines, should allow wide compatibility across different terminal emulators.

 ## Overview